benetech/AccessibilitySummaryEPUBMetadata/AccessibilitySummaryAuthoringGuidelines.md

 - Include all accessibility features, even those detailed in another schema.org metadata item; remember that the AccessibilitySummary may be the only piece of metadata that some users read.
 - Templates may be a useful approach for creating accessibility summaries in your organization, especially if all the content of a similar type goes through the same workflow and quality assurance process.
 However, make sure that the `accessibilitySummary` metadata that ships with the publication is accurate and applies to this particular publication.

-Avneesh: Publishers would also need to know how to interpret accessibility metadata to create `accessibilitySummary`.

 ## What to Include in the `AccessibilitySummary`

 > Madeleine: Reformat as a table with 2 columns: metadata text and